Herbie: Plot

-In Herbie Goes Bananas (1980), Douglas has retired from racing and leaves Herbie to his nephew, Pete Stancheck (Stephen W. Burns), who plans to enter Herbie in the Brazil Grand Primeo.
-In the interim, Herbie befriends an orphan named Paco (Joaquin Garay, III) who gives him the nickname "Ocho", and they both wreak havoc on board the cruise ship Sun Princess, prompting the overzealous Captain Blythe (Harvey Korman) to throw Herbie overboard.
-Having fallen into the ocean, Herbie is rescued by Paco and while serving as a taxi stops a gang of con artists from stealing ancient Inca gold.
+In Herbie Goes Bananas (1980), Jim has retired from racing and leaves Herbie to his nephew, Pete Stancheck (Stephen W. Burns), who plans to enter him in the Brazil Grand Primeo.
+In the interim, Herbie befriends an orphan named Paco (Joaquin Garay, III) who gives the Volkswagen the nickname "Ocho" (due to the two digits in Herbie’s number "53" adding to 8).
+They wreak havoc on board the ship Sun Princess, prompting the overzealous Captain Blythe (Harvey Korman) to throw Herbie overboard.
+Herbie is rescued by Paco and disguised as a taxi, while they work to stop a gang of con artists from stealing a source of ancient Inca gold.

-After returning from Mexico, Herbie is taken in by Jim Douglas again and opens a driving school in the TV series Herbie, the Love Bug.
-There, Douglas meets a woman named Susan MacLane and her three kids: Julie, Matthew, and Robbie, with the kids becoming friends with Herbie while a business man named Randy Bigelow wants to get rid of Herbie and Douglas in order to get Susan back after they broke up during their wedding.
+After returning from Mexico, Herbie is taken back by Jim, who opens a driving school in the TV series Herbie, the Love Bug.
+In this continuing comic-drama Jim meets a woman named Susan MacLane and her three kids, Julie, Matthew, and Robbie, who become friends with him and Herbie.
+Businessman Randy Bigelow aims to get Susan back; they had broken up during their wedding.
+His schemes come to nought as Jim and Susan are married in the series finale.

-Hank Cooper (Bruce Campbell) becomes the owner of Herbie in the 1997 made-for-television movie The Love Bug.
-In this film, it is revealed that Herbie's origins come from an elderly German engineer named Dr. Gustav Stumpfel.
-Stumpfel was building Herbie when a picture of his deceased wife fell into a vat of molten metal; with Stumpfel's love for her animating Herbie.
-During the film, Stumpfel is forced to build an evil Volkswagen counterpart to Herbie, "Horace the Hate Bug", from a sample of Herbie's original metal.
-Horace's personality is influenced by the narcissism of Herbie's former owner Simon, and he kills Herbie during the film.
-Cooper buries Herbie, but the return of Jim Douglas sets Cooper to rebuild the car (with the help of the repentant Dr. Stumpfel) and have him race against Simon and Horace.
-In this race, Herbie once again splits in half (as in the original film, only lengthwise) to win the race.
+Hank Cooper (Bruce Campbell) becomes the owner of Herbie in The Love Bug, the 1997 made-for-television movie.
+In it, it's revealed Herbie was created by a German engineer named Dr. Gustav Stumpfel.
+As he was building Herbie a picture of Dr. Stumpfel's wife fell into a vat of molten metal, giving Herbie life.
+Stumpfel is duped into building Horace, an evil counterpart to Herbie, from a sample of the original metal.
+Horace, influenced by the narcissism of his former owner, Simon Moore, Hank's rival, crushes Herbie in an alleyway.
+Hank buries Herbie, but Jim Douglas' return sets Hank and his friends to rebuild the Volkswagen (with the help of the repentant Dr. Stumpfel) to take on Simon and Horace in a final, one-on-one showdown race.

-In the years leading up to Herbie: Fully Loaded (2005).
-Herbie is passed down from owner to owner, competing in many races, until he eventually starts losing to newer and faster cars.
-He is later found in an abandoned garage and carried to Crazy Dave's scrapyard where he is to be junked until he is bought by Maggie Peyton (Lindsay Lohan), who dreams of racing in NASCAR.
-Maggie quickly discovers that Herbie is sentient, upgrades his engine and bodywork, and takes him in various races, from a demolition derby to the final race of the Nextel Cup Series.
-In the end of the film, Maggie becomes a NASCAR driver and Herbie builds a relationship with his new love interest, a Volkswagen New Beetle.
+In several years leading up to Herbie: Fully Loaded (2005), Herbie is found in an abandoned garage and carried to Crazy Dave's scrapyard where he is to be junked until he is bought by Maggie Peyton (Lindsay Lohan), who dreams of racing in NASCAR.
+Maggie quickly discovers that Herbie is sentient, upgrades its engine and bodywork, and enters various races, from a demolition derby to the final race of the Nextel Cup Series.
+In the end of the film, Maggie becomes a NASCAR driver and Herbie builds a relationship with his new love interest, a Volkswagen New Beetle (which is revealed to be sentient as well).